now browsing by category

 Send us what you have to work with, and we’ll make a meal of it!

-Chocolate Coconut Sorbet-Style Ice Cream, A Three Course Meal
+Chocolate Coconut Sorbet-Style Ice Cream Recipe, A Three Course Meal

 What’s a three course meal without dessert?
 When I knew what allergens I needed to avoid, I dug deep to come up with this. @chronically_kota misses chocolate ice cream, and hopefully this will hit the spot.
 Here’s what we found to be interesting.
 We’re calling it more of a sorbet because I used coconut milk that was more like a coconut water.
 It’s the Pacific Organic brand, but it was very watery, unlike the kind you buy the can, which has the fat layer on top.
 To achieve a more creamy, ice cream like texture, opt for the kind in a can if you have one that’s safe for you.
 That extra fat is what will make the greatest difference in the final texture.

-Allergy Status: Gluten Free, Dairy Free, Egg Free, Soy Free, Nut Free (but contains coconut), Yeast Free, Vegan, Possibly Corn Free
+Allergy Status: Wheat/Gluten Free, Dairy Free, Egg Free, Soy Free, Peanut Free, Yeast Free, Corn Free, Sesame Free, Legume Free, Nightshade Free, Vegan

 For Corn Free: Source safe coconut milk.
 Read More

-Rosemary Ginger Chicken Salad, A Three Course Meal
+Rosemary Ginger Chicken Salad Recipe, A Three Course Meal

 The great part about the main course for this three part meal is simply how fast it comes together.
-I also feel that this pairs quite well with the Hasselback Potato.
+The flavors in this salad pair so well with the Hasselback Potato.
 Everyone really enjoyed this, and usually don’t like rosemary.
 If you’re preparing the full three courses, start with the Chocolate Ice Cream first while your oven preheats.
 Then, make the potatoes and get them in the oven.
 You’ll want to get this dish in the pan when there’s 10 – 15 minutes left on the potatoes.

-Allergy Status: Gluten Free, Dairy Free, Egg Free, Nut Free, Soy Free, Yeast Free, Refined Sugar Free, Paleo, GAPs, AIP, Corn Free Compatible
+Allergy Status: Wheat/Gluten Free, Dairy Free, Egg Free, Soy Free, Nut Free, Peanut Free, Yeast Free, Corn Free, Cane/Refined Sugar Free, Sesame Free, Legume Free, Nightshade Free, Low Histamine, Diabetic Friendly, Paleo, GAPs, AIP, SCD Compatible

 For Corn Free: Be sure your chicken is safe.
 Read More